-Fall is when the savvy travelers among us lean in and act on what the rest of us have heard a million times — it’s the perfect time of year to see the states.
+Fall is when the savvy travelers among us lean in and act on what the rest of us have heard a million times — it’s the perfect time of year to see the States.
 It’s when temperatures drop, summer crowds thin, and hotel and flight deals (usually) pop up.
 It’s, of course, when the country’s lush landscapes flex and put on foliage shows, but it’s also a last chance to embrace a few final moments of summer or just get away.
-If you’ve missed our destination recommendations of late — the gorgeous beaches, cool events and lots of road trips — a good place to start anew is with this roundup of some of our very favorite places to visit in the fall.
+If you’ve missed our destination recommendations of late — the gorgeous beaches, the road trips — a good place to start anew is with this roundup of some of our very favorite places to visit in the fall.
 As always, safe traveling.

 In a Pacific Northwest region rife with trendy cities and hipster havens, Boise is still among the coolest.
 It was one of the country’s fastest-growing cities for the better part of the last 10 years, landing it on a myriad of “best place to live” lists.
 Today, you’re visiting for the access to the grand outdoors, the bevy of hot springs, trendy restaurants and craft beer options.